portfolio-performance/portfolio-help/docs/en/reference/view/securities/all-securities.md

 <span style="clear: both;"></span>

 - Market trend: An additional horizontal axis is displayed.
-    - Market trend: In addition to the standard horizontal axis that displays historical prices of the security, there is an extra horizontal axis intersecting the y-axis.
-This additional axis is positioned at the average market price for the selected reporting period.
-It provides a reference point, allowing you to compare individual prices on the graph to the average market price during the specified period.
+    - Market trend line: An additional horizontal reference line is added to the graph, intersecting the Y-axis at the first quoted price of the selected reporting period.
+This line serves as a reference point, enabling you to compare individual prices on the graph to this initial quote.
+The area where the historical prices fall below the market trend line is lightly shaded, emphasizing the relatively poor performance compared to the first quoted price of the reporting period.
     - Market trend vs. Purchase Value: The additional horizontal axis intersects at the level of the purchase price of this security.
 - Marking: Additional symbols can be incorporated onto the graph to convey specific information or highlight key data points.
     - Investments: Buy (delivery inbound) and sell (delivery outbound) transactions are marked by respectively a green up-pointing triangle and a red/orange down-pointing triangle.